-Fieldwork students are responsible to find their own fieldwork placements and will need to submit the fieldwork application for formal review, 60 days (about 2 months), prior to beginning their fieldwork courses.
+Students will be supported in their location of fieldwork placement through Fieldwork Townhalls, the Brightspace Community, and faculty support.
+Students will need to submit the fieldwork application for formal review, 60 days (about 2 months), prior to beginning their fieldwork courses.